swiftlang/swift-docc-symbolkit/Sources/SymbolKit/SymbolKit.docc/GraphFormatExtensions.md

 You can now easily edit this information on an existing Symbol Graph.

-Before you can encode and decode this information, you need to register your custom Mixin on your encoder/decoder using ``SymbolGraph/Symbol/register(mixins:to:onEncodingError:onDecodingError:)`` / ``SymbolGraph/Relationship/register(mixins:to:onEncodingError:onDecodingError:)``, respectively.
+Before you can encode and decode this information, you need to register your custom Mixin on your encoder/decoder using ``SymbolGraph/Symbol/register(mixins:to:onEncodingError:onDecodingError:)`` (for ``SymbolGraph/Symbol``) or ``SymbolGraph/Relationship/register(mixins:to:onEncodingError:onDecodingError:)`` (for ``SymbolGraph/Relationship``).
 If you forget this step, you custom mixins will be ignored!

 - Note: There exist handy shorcuts on Foundation's `JSONEncoder` and `JSONDecoder` for all the registration functions.